 Co-Director of the Mochlos Archaeological Project

 Costis Davaras, a dear friend to Mochlos and co-director of the Mochlos Project from its beginning in 1989, passed away on the 7th of August, 2021.
 He was a gentle man and a great scholar, who received his Ph.D. from the University of Paris where he wrote his dissertation on the Double Axe and Minoan Religion.
-He entered the Greek Archaeological Service in 1960, served in Crete as Epimeletes, and founded the east Crete Ephoreia in 1970, where he served as Director of Antiquities (Ephor) until 1990 (with a short hiatus in the 80s).
+He entered the Greek Archaeological Service in 1960, served in Crete as Epimeletes, and founded the east Crete Ephoreia in 1970, where he served as Director of Antiquities (Ephor) until 1990.
 As Ephor he installed a collection of antiquities at the Hagios Nikolaos Museum, excavated numerous sites, established many protected archaeological zones which are still protected from development today, and encouraged the return of American archaeologists to east Crete.
 He believed the study of Aegean Prehistory should be an international endeavor, and was instrumental in establishing the Institute of Aegean Prehistory in Pacheia Ammos.
-In 1993 he was appointed a professor of Minoan Archaeology at the University of Athens where he taught until his retirement in 2000 and is now Professor Emeritus.
+In 1993 he was appointed a professor of Minoan Archaeology at the University of Athens where he taught until his retirement in 2000 as Professor Emeritus.
 He contributed to many Mochlos publications, which are listed in the Mochlos bibliography below, and served as Co-Editor with Soles of the Mochlos Publication Series.
 His Mochlos colleagues and Aegean Prehistory will miss him sorely.

 Thomas Brogan, Ph.D.